YenHungLai/fyresite-test/README.md

 https://marvelapp.com/e45b041/screen/68049387/handoff

-Weather data should be retrieved using https://openweathermap.org/api/hourly-forecast using this api key `b182c99605bca11944de3993c970e8f6`
+Weather data should be retrieved using https://samples.openweathermap.org/data/2.5/forecast/hourly?zip=85001&appid=b182c99605bca11944de3993c970e8f6

+We planned to use the API but openweathermap.org recently revoked this route from their free package.

 The temperature chart should be generated with this package https://www.npmjs.com/package/chart.js